 But people with RSV don't typically experience a sudden loss of taste or smell, or the gastrointestinal symptoms of diarrhea, nausea or vomiting that can occur (especially among children) with COVID-19.

-If you or your child are experiencing symptoms of COVID-19 (with or without known exposure), your doctor may recommend getting tested to rule it out.
+If you’re experiencing symptoms of COVID-19 (with or without known exposure), your doctor may recommend getting tested to rule it out.

 RSV vs. influenza

-RSV and influenza also share overlapping symptoms — including cough, sore throat, fever, headache, fatigue and runny nose — making it hard to know which virus you're dealing with.
+RSV and influenza share several symptoms, including cough, sore throat, fever, headache, fatigue and runny nose.
+This makes it hard to know which virus you're dealing with.

 If your symptoms overlap with those of the flu, your doctor may recommend that you or your child get tested for influenza.
 If you do have the flu, your care team may be able to begin treating you with antiviral medications to help you recover more quickly.